 As part of my recent 60th birthday celebrations, (am I really that old?)
 Janet treated me to a special Photography Day on Havergate Island organised by Monika Koch of Wild Adventures under Suffolk Skies.
 Although I have passed the island many times, by foot and by boat, I had never actually landed on what is Suffolk’s only island.
-The weather promised an exceptionally window of opportunity and did not disappoint on the day.
+The weather promised an unexpected window of opportunity and did not disappoint on the day.

 This island is a real gem for wildlife lovers.
 It has more designations than you can shake a stick at, including a National Nature Reserve,(with neighbouring Orford Ness), a Ramsar site, Special Area of Conservation, Special Protection Area and an Area of Outstanding Natural Beauty, as part of the Suffolk Heritage Coast.
 Needless to say if you get the chance to visit this magical place grab it with both hands!